christianfajardo/ML_AI_Capstone_Project_2/README.md

 **Feature Engineering**

-For this dataset I have to do the follwing transformations:
+For this dataset I have to do the following transformations:
 - Dropping irrelevant column (`ProductId`)
 - Rename columns to shorter but more meaningful names
 - Use OneHotEncoder to extract numerical values from string-type categorical features